CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![red_green]({{site.baseurl}}/img/course6/lesson3/red_green.png)

-We want to avoid red/green combinations for our colorblind users though, so instead we can spin by more degrees.
+We want to avoid pure red/pure green combinations for our colorblind users though, so instead we can spin by more degrees.
 This gives us blue:

 {% highlight css %}
 spin(#da0057, 225);